Trailers & Episodes

 Who should I invite?

-Family, friends, neighbours — anyone you feel should see the film.
+Family, friends, neighbors — anyone you feel should see the film.
 If you want to expand your reach, consider inviting representatives from diverse community groups so numerous points of view are included and a well-rounded conversation can take place.

 How do I find a larger venue to host my screening?